Levels Of Bleached Hair And How To Go From Dark To Light

-10 Levels Of Bleached Hair – What It Actually Means?
+10 Levels Of Bleached Hair – What Does This Mean?

 There are 10 bleach levels to lighten dark hair.
 It can even go to 12 levels, depending on your preference to go lighter.